 The board of trustees has delegated the day-to-day responsibility to the Chief Executive Officer, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Bishop Otter Academy Trust and the Secretary of State for Education.
 They are also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.

 Governance

 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The board of trustees has formally met 2 times during the period 1st June to 31st August 2022).
+The board of trustees has formally met 7 times during the year.